 The separate but equal doctrine stands convicted on three grounds.
-It contravenes the equalitarian spirit of the American heritage.
-It has failed to operate, for history shows that inequality of service has been the omnipresent consequence of separation.
+It contravenes the equalitar of the American heritage.
+It has failed to operate, for history shows that inequality of service has b omnipresent consequence of separation.
 It has institutionalized segregation and kept groups apart despite indisputable evidence that normal contacts among these groups tend to promote social harmony.